rthoyer/binocle/README.md

 ## `binocle share`

-Shares a folder and its parents up until the shared/users root folder to a group or a user
+Shares a folder and its parents up until the shared/users root folder to a group or a user.
+It deactivates the inheritance of access levels from parents for all these folders.

 ```
 USAGE